shyanta/minor-weeklyNerdArticles/css-grid.md

     `grid-gap: <grid-row-gap> <grid-column-gap>;`

 ## So, why should this be supported everywhere?
 As you can see, grid is just ** awesome.
 You can do some much with it.
-It works very nice, your site has a clean and fixed look.
+It works very nice; your site has a clean and fixed look.
 The appearance is just amazing.
 However, only the newest browsers support it.
-For now it’s supported for 65% and with prefixes for 70%.
+For now, it’s supported for 65% and with prefixes for 70%.
 This is a lot, but you should remember that a lot of people still use Internet Explorer.
-And sadly the support on IE or Firefox is very bad.
+And sadly, the support on IE or Firefox is very bad.
 You can make your site with grid, but you have to write a completely different piece of code, to make it look just as nice on the other browsers.
 Because this will take a lot of time, a lot of people don’t think it’s worthy to even try grid.
 Which is very sad, because it’s such a nice new feature of CSS.
 I think, if other browsers will support grid better, more people will use it on their website.
 And that is such a big improvement.<sup>4: caniuse.com</sup>

 So, let’s take a vote for it, start a petition or something.
 We’ve got to fight for grid.
-Because it’s just so damn awesome
+Because it’s just so god damn awesome.

 ## Sources
 1.	https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout